-Our traditional braces option is focused on correcting everything we can, regardless of time frame, to ensure your smile is the best it can be.
-Whether your specific treatment lasts 18 months or 3 years, we will ensure that all aspects of your smile are perfected, and extend treatment at no charge, to obtain the desired results.
+Our traditional braces option is focused on correcting everything we can, regardless of time frame, to ensure your smile is the absolute best it can be.
+Whether your specific treatment lasts 18 months or 3 years, we will ensure that all aspects of your smile are perfected.
+We can also extend treatment if necessary, at no charge, to obtain the desired results.

-If your case is particularly complex, you might not be a good candidate for fast braces since you might require a longer treatment time to obtain satisfactory results.
+If your case is particularly complex, you might not be a good candidate for fast braces since you could require a longer treatment time to obtain satisfactory results.
 Scheduling a free consultation will help us recommend what course of action would be appropriate for you and your goals.

 The Cons to Fast Braces

 Since our fast braces treatment is limited to a 12-month window, there will be areas of your smile and overall oral health that won’t be fixed.
 Typically severe bite and palate issues won’t be able to be fixed within our expedited treatment time for fast braces.

 Although most patients can achieve dramatic results from fast braces, Dr. Park will let you know if he thinks your smile and bite issues are potentially a poor fit for this treatment during your free consultation.
 This will ensure you have proper expectations and can make an informed decision about your orthodontic treatment.